karkael64/amonite-craft/README.md

 ### Browserify with Gulp

-Copy here the folder `builder/gulp` and its entry point `builder/gulp.js` to get a working Gulp streaming build system.
+You can copy here the folder `builder/gulp` and its entry point `builder/gulp.js` to get a working Gulp streaming build system.

 ### Custom streaming build system